(910) 725-0466

 Heavy ringed solid handle w beautiful patina - Handle and blade are tight.
 Sword has original point.
 Blade has aged mottled surface.

-Cross bar of handle has finely scratched by hand soldier's initials "W G".
+The handle and cross bar are solid brass.
+The cross bar of handle has finely scratched by hand soldier's initials "W G".
 Sword weighs 2 Lbs 14 Oz

 A very nice example of a Confederate short artillery sword.